 As you get closer to retirement, you need a more precise estimate.

 The savings benchmark ranges get wider as you approach retirement—when it’s even more important to get an accurate estimate.
-So the chart below provides more detailed estimates to help people age 55 and older find a realistic target based not only on age, but on income and marital status as well.
+So the charts below provide more detailed estimates to help people age 55 and older find a realistic target based not only on age, but on income and marital status as well.
 These factors affect how much preretirement income Social Security will replace and, therefore, how much of your own assets you will need.

 A CLOSER LOOK AT SAVINGS BENCHMARKS LATER IN YOUR CAREER